 - animal stocks had begun to recover and spread out from their cold-water refuges

 Then towards the end of the Proterozoic a strange array of soft- bodied organisms known as the Ediacaran fauna appeared.
 Some of them were fixed to the seafloor by holdfasts and, where fossilised, were commonly buried in life position.
-They occur at this point in the fossil record in many parts of the world, from the Ediacara Hills of Australia to Charnwood Forest, England.
+They occur at this time in many parts of the world, from the Ediacara Hills of Australia to Charnwood Forest, England.
 None seems to have been ancestral to the later organisms, and most forms became extinct before the Cambrian.
-Then, at the very end of the Proterozoic, worms began penetrating the sediment, leaving the first trace fossils in the form of horizontal meanderings and vertical burrows.
+Then, at the very end of the Proterozoic, worms began to penetrate the sediment, leaving the first trace fossils in the form of horizontal meanderings and vertical burrows.

-In seeking to understand what led to the Cambrian Explosion, palaeontologists speak of the ‘Cambrian substrate revolution’, in which barren seafloors (substrates) were turned into habitable space for almost the full range of seafloor-dwelling organisms.
-The story is one of colonisation rather than evolution.
-Appearing as if from nowhere, worms, molluscs, sponges, trilobites, crustaceans were all benefiting from the recovery of marine animal life further down the food chain, as increasing amounts of organic matter from algae, cyanobacteria and phytoplankton were processed by zooplankton, fell to the seafloor and attracted other microbes.
-The microbes attracted grazing and burrowing animals, which fed on the microbes and, as they did so, churned up the sediment, aerated it and fertilised it.
-Their actions, in turn, prepared the ground for other burrowers to live in, and feed off, still greater depths of sediment.
+In seeking to understand what led to the Cambrian Explosion, palaeontologists speak of the “Cambrian substrate revolution”, in which barren seafloors (substrates) were turned into habitable space for almost the full range of seafloor-dwelling organisms.
+The story is one of colonisation as much as evolution.
+Appearing as if from nowhere, worms, molluscs, trilobites and so on were all benefiting from the recovery of marine animal life further down the food chain.
+Faecal pellets dropped by zooplankton attracted the grazing and burrowing animals that now had sufficient oxygen to live on the seafloor.
+As they consumed the droppings, they churned up the sediment, aerated it and fertilised it.
+Their actions, in turn, prepared the ground for other burrowers to live in and feed off still greater depths of sediment.
 A positive feedback loop was initiated, limited only by the range of organisms in existence to take advantage of the new opportunities.

-It is unnecessary to suppose that the organisms which brought about this revolution evolved into being ex nihilo, unseen and as if by magic.
-If they had arisen as products of the great ‘struggle for existence’, acquiring new capabilities and new levels of organisation as they out-competed their rivals, sediments should have abounded with their fossils.
-The simpler explanation is that in some shape or form they already existed, albeit undergoing radical transmutations.
-They appeared in the fossil record as they increased in number and as environmental conditions (the stability of substrates, oxygen levels and the availability of nutrients) favoured their increase; and they appeared successively – cyanobacteria first, then plankton, then worms, then other seafloor-dwellers – because organisms higher up the food chain took longer to recruit than those lower down.
-They were dependent on them, and were not programmed to reproduce as quickly.
+Evidently the organisms which brought about this revolution did not come into being ex nihilo, unseen and as if by magic.
+Nor did they arise as products of the great ‘struggle for existence’, acquiring little by little new capabilities and levels of organisation as they out-competed their rivals, for then sediments should have abounded with their ancestors.
+The simplest explanation is that in some shape or form they already existed.
+They appeared in the fossil record as they increased in number and the increasingly benign environments around the coasts allowed for their increase.
+In a jump shift analagous to the miraculous way in which many fossilisable creatures – barnacles, for instance – start out as unfossilisable larvae, the new conditions triggered radical transmutations.

 As a recent analysis has demonstrated, the food webs of the Cambrian were ‘remarkably similar’ in structure to modern food webs.
 Fundamentally, marine food chains changed little over time, just as, fundamentally, the organisms that composed them changed little.
 By the Middle Cambrian the phyla of the marine realm had nearly all made themselves known.
 The subsequent history of marine life was, by comparison, merely fugues and variations on themes already introduced at the beginning.
 The disparate organisms that appeared in the Cambrian were linked by food chains, not evolutionary chains.
 There is no evidence that zooplankton evolved from bacteria, or that worms, molluscs, sponges and so on evolved from zooplankton.